 Reusable nappies send no waste to landfill.
 They are also breathable and are less likely to cause allergic reactions in babies.

-Some proponents believe cloth nappies offer better postural support than disposables, and that they may help with potty training.
-The theory is that a cloth nappy makes a child more aware of his bodily functions, so he is more likely to be aware if his nappy is wet and needs changing.
+Some proponents believe reusable nappies offer better postural support than disposables, and that they may help with potty training.
+The theory is that a reusable nappy makes a child more aware of his bodily functions, so he is more likely to be aware if his nappy is wet and needs changing.

 Real nappies are cost-effective.
 According to the Women’s Environmental Network, washing nappies at home is the cheapest option even taking into account the cost of washing powder and energy use.
 Using home laundered nappies for a single child could save £500.
 Second-hand nappies are even cheaper.